uimmiu/Machine-Learning-Experiment/README.md

 I used train_test_split from sklearn.model_selection to split the data set, and load_svmlight_file from sklearn.datasets to load the data.

-The matplotlib is necessary for visulization.
+The matplotlib is also necessary for visulization.